 box.
 On parsing the word 'Hangle', there was a recommended word, 'hangul'

-into 'hang' and 'handle', consequently, an iron pothook or so.
+'handle', consequently, an iron pothook or so.

 In an aspect of English, those meanings are OK for 'hangle'.
 But

 in Korea, 'Hangle' has the meaning of the Korean language.